 The state announced Wednesday that it had reneged on some planned changes to New Mexico's Medicaid program, but its plans for next year may still result in some higher costs for low-income patients who are enrolled in Medicaid.
 The updates aim to incorporate public criticism and suggestions to a draft of the program, known as Centennial Care 2.0, that was released in September.

-The changes to the program, known as "waivers," include a $10 monthly premium for adults whose salaries are 100 percent above the federal poverty line and who enrolled in Medicaid as a result of the federal Affordable Care Act's expansion; imposing a $25 copay on "non-emergency" visits to the Emergency Room and a $10 copay for choosing brand name drugs over generic; and a phasing out of "retroactive coverage," wherein Medicaid covers medical bills for the three months prior to somebody signing up for coverage, by 2020.
+The changes to the program include a $10 monthly premium for adults whose salaries are 100 percent above the federal poverty line and who enrolled in Medicaid as a result of the federal Affordable Care Act's expansion; imposing a $25 copay on "non-emergency" visits to the Emergency Room and a $10 copay for choosing brand name drugs over generic; and a phasing out of "retroactive coverage," wherein Medicaid covers medical bills for the three months prior to somebody signing up for coverage, by 2020.

 In addition, the program will now cover services for substance abuse disorder, including screenings for treatment, brief interventions and referral to treatment, and adult residential treatment.
 The changes will affect about 855,000 New Mexicans currently enrolled in Medicaid.